Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 Congratulations, you should now have a grasp of the very basics of the Robot framework.

-## Exercise 3 - Building custom tests with the pyATS python libraries
+## Exercise 3 - Exploring the pyATS python libraries

 Now we have an understanding of what pyATS actually does, it's time to build on this with the pyATS libraries.
 As you should of now seen, one of the strengths of pyATS is the extremely powerful parsers and models which allow us to collect raw data from the CLI into abstracted JSON data models which then allow us to do comparisons and test for specific criteria.
 When using the pyATS CLI we're limited in what we can do to just a few commands and basic comparisons.
 However as the pyATS libraries are built on top of python we can actually use them to build more complex rest cases.
 In this section we'll explore some of the capabilities of the pyATS framework and how we can start to built our own custom tests for devices.